-HPSY701 INTERVENTIONS AND ASSESMENT WITH ADULT MEDICAL POPULATIONS Pre-requisites: All courses through Block 6
+HPSY701 INTERVENTIONS AND ASSESMENT WITH (3 cr.)
+ADULT MEDICAL POPULATIONS

 This course is designed to familiarize students with clinical interventions, assessment, ethical concerns, professional development, and research relevant to health problems in the adult population.
 Topics that will be covered include relevant assessment issues that need to be considered when evaluating medical patients for psychological intervention and psychological interventions with specific medical populations.
 Ethical concerns within the hospital environment will be addressed, as well as directions for professional development.
 Students will learn to design and implement intervention protocols for a number of different physical disorders as well as learn applied techniques, such as various forms of relaxation procedures, motivational interviewing, and Acceptance and Commitment Therapy.